c2platform/ansible-collection-forgerock/roles/ig/README.md

 ### Notify handlers for restart etc

 Changes to `config.json` require restart of service for example Tomcat.
-For resources defined using `ig_config` you can configure restart using list `ig_notify`.
+For resources defined using `ig_config` you can configure restart using dict `ig_config_notify`.
 For example to trigger a Tomcat restart for `config.json`

 ```yaml
 ig_config_notify: